swcarpentry/board/executive-director.md

 3) Organization Mission and Strategy

-Works with board and staff to ensure that the mission is fulfilled through programs, strategic planning and community outreach.
+Works with Steering Committee and staff to ensure that the mission is fulfilled through programs, strategic planning and community outreach.

 * Responsible for implementation of Software Carpentry's programs that carry out the organization's mission.

-* Responsible for working with the board on strategic planning to ensure that Software Carpentry can successfully fulfill its Mission into the future.
+* Responsible for working with the Steering Committee on strategic planning to ensure that Software Carpentry can successfully fulfill its Mission into the future.

 * Responsible for the enhancement of Software Carpentry's image by being active and visible in the community and by working closely